+9.12 DELEGATION:

-15.10 DELEGATION: Any trustee may delegate to any other trustee the exercise of any powers, discretionary or otherwise, unless it is a function settlor reasonably expected to be performed jointly.
-Unless a delegation is irrevocable, the delegating trustee may also revoke it.
-The delegation and revocation must be in writing executed by the delegating trustee and delivered to the other trustee.
-While the delegation is in effect, any of the delegated powers may be exercised or action may be taken by the trustee receiving the delegation with the same force and effect as if the delegating trustee had personally joined in the exercise of such power or the taking of such action exercised the power or taken the action.
-Anyone dealing with trustee may rely upon the written statement of the delegating trustee relative to the fact and extent of the delegation.
+- a) Any fiduciary may delegate to its cofiduciary the exercise of any powers, discretionary or otherwise, unless it is a function I reasonably expect to be performed jointly.
+Unless a delegation is irrevocable, the delegating fiduciary may also revoke it.
+The delegation and revocation must be in writing executed by the delegating fiduciary and delivered to the other cofiduciary.
+While the delegation is in effect, any of the delegated powers may be exercised or action may be taken by the cofiduciary receiving the delegation with the same force and effect as if the delegating fiduciary had personally exercised the power or taken the action.
+Anyone dealing with my fiduciaries may rely upon the written statement of the delegating fiduciary relative to the fact and extent of the delegation. - b) If two or more individuals are acting as cofiduciaries, then one of them may act alone on accounts maintained by the fiduciaries at banks and other financial institutions if authorized to do so under a written delegation agreement.